CelestialLemon/Heightmap-Generation/readme.md

 ### Amplitude
 To generate perlin noise we combine the octaves generated to a final image texture.
 But if just average out the values in different octaves we end up with a very messy looking noise very similar to the random noise we generated earlier.

 So to avoid this we use weighted average.
 We use amplitude to decide how much weight each octave should carry.
 This amplitude will define how much the octave influences the final image output.
-Just like wavelength, the is no best value of amplitude and should be found by experimentation of our particular use case.
-But ```amplitude = 0.5f``` is a good value to start messing with perlin noise so we will use this a default value.
+Just like wavelength, there is no best value of amplitude and should be found by experimentation of our particular use case.
+But ```amplitude = 0.5f``` is a good value to start messing with perlin noise so we will use this as default value.

 We the compute amplitude for each octave using formula
 ```cs